tarantool/doc/doc/book/app_server/luajit_memprof.rst

 Working with profiler
 ---------------------

-The usage of the LuaJIT memory profiler is two-fold:
+Usage of the profiler is two-fold:

 1.  :ref:`Collect <profiler_usage_get>` a binary profile of allocations,
     reallocations, and deallocations in memory related to Lua VM